 We arrived at Bolobek in 2006 in the middle of a severe drought.
 The first couple of years were spent maintaining and observing the garden.
 It soon became obvious that one of the most important requirements was a new watering system.
 There was also a significant amount of tree remediation and replanting that was needed.
-All this work has been done but the garden is ever changing and comes with a myriad of management issues including changing climates, competition, disease, labour costs, drought and, perhaps the most insidious of them all, wind!
+All this work has been done but the garden is ever changing and comes with a myriad of management issues including changing climates, competition, disease, labour costs, drought and, perhaps the most insidious of them all. wind!

-Other works that have been completed include the replanting of the old orchard and the development of a vegetable and picking garden to the south of the house.
+Other works that have been completed include the replanting of the old orchard and the development of a vegetable and picking garden to the south of the house and renovation of the stream adjacent to the Oak Lawn.
 We have also converted one of the original workers' cottages into an extremely comfortable self-contained accommodation business.